Rainer’s work focuses on ethics, social philosophy, philosophy of technology and media studies of the digital society. Current topics include

 - privacy and data protection in the context of Big Data,

 - critical media philosophy of Human-Machine interaction.

 Rainer’s research on Artificial Intelligence starts from the assumption that Machine Learning Systems are sociotechnical systems (see “Human-Aided AI”).
-To map out the ethical and societal implications AI technology, he uses different philosophical schools and perspectives to analyze the interplay of technology, power and subjectivation.
-In particular, he brings together ethics with social philosophy and critical theories to analyse the effects of AI in terms of discrimination, social selection and inequality (see “Automatisierte Ungleicheit”).
+To map out the ethical and societal implications AI technology, Rainer uses different philosophical schools and perspectives to analyze the interplay of technology, power and subjectivation.
+In particular, Rainer brings together ethics with social philosophy and critical theories to analyse the effects of AI in terms of discrimination, social selection and inequality (see “Automatisierte Ungleicheit”).